 In some cases, liability for the accident may be shared.
 The driver of the motor vehicle may be guilty of negligence, however the biker may have been operating the motorcycle in a reckless manner which contributed to the accident.
 If the other driver can prove that the biker was behaving recklessly, they may not be liable for all the motorcyclist’s resulting injuries.

-New Jersey Motorcycle Accident Lawyers at the Law Offices of Eric A. Shore Represent Motorcycle Accident Victims
+NJ and PA Motorcycle Accident Lawyers at the Law Offices of Eric A. Shore Represent Motorcycle Accident Victims

 If you have been injured or suffered damage in a motorcycle accident, you have the right to pursue compensation.
-New Jersey motorcycle accident lawyers and personal injury lawyers at the Law Offices of Eric A. Shore can help.
+New Jersey and Pennsylvania motorcycle accident lawyers and personal injury lawyers at the Law Offices of Eric A. Shore can help.
 We fight hard for the rights of accident victims and are skilled at representing motorcycle accident claims, and will provide you with one-on-one attention until your case is resolved.
 Please call 1-800-CANT-WORK or 856-497-2203 or contact us online to schedule your complimentary consultation.